Table of Contents

 LASIK Isn't Right for Everyone

 While LASIK procedures are certainly powerful, and they have the ability to make life a lot easier for people who cannot tolerate glasses or contacts, they are not the right solutions for every person and every vision issue.
-In fact, there are some people who should not consider a LASIK procedure.
+In fact, there are some people who should not consider LASIK eye surgery.

 After LASIK, the cornea is left to heal without sutures.
 The cells will knit back together after surgery, but that healing works best when the eye is bathed in tears.
 According to the National Eye Institute, millions of adults have dry eye issues.
 They can be caused by: